nop33/si/src/content/job/senior-tech-policy-specialist/index.md

     content: >-
       We’re seeking an experienced, dynamic, and committed Senior Tech Policy Specialist to join our team at the Simon Institute for Longterm Governance (SI).
-This role is pivotal in supporting our policy needs, focusing on international frontier AI governance.
+This role is pivotal in supporting our policy needs, initially focusing on international frontier AI governance.
 The ideal candidate will have technical private-sector experience with a strong background in AI safety policy, a strong interest in US-China affairs as well as the hardware